-Tobias Wiesner, localisation expert and content specialist, explains that the focus of a translation should be on “readability, correct grammar, use of specific industry-specific terminology and precision,” whereas, “For localised content, we expect all the above to be followed as well, however, the content needs to blend much more into style, tone and feel of the target audience and culture.
-This means honouring rules, regulations, values and customs as well as idiomatic phrases.”
+Tobias Wiesner, localization expert and CSO at AdHoc Translations, explains that the focus of a translation should be on “readability, correct grammar, use of specific industry-specific terminology and precision.”

+“For localized content, we expect all the above to be followed as well, however, the content needs to blend much more into style, tone and feel of the target audience and culture.
+This means honoring rules, regulations, values and customs as well as idiomatic phrases.”

-- What are the service expectations of the language speakers you’re translating for? (for example, South American customers prefer phone communication -- so any company targeting customers in this region should expand their phone support)
+- What are the service expectations of the language speakers you’re translating for? (for example, South American customers prefer phone communication — so any company targeting customers in this region should expand their phone support)

 - What kind of social norms do the language speakers you’re translating for follow, or expect you to follow?

-If you fail to localise and translate only, you risk missing out on your target market.
+If you fail to localize and translate only, you risk missing out on your target market.
 Research shows that customers prefer to search in and engage with websites in their own language (naturally), and if your site doesn’t speak their language the right way, they’ll find one that does.

-When you are ready to grow your customer service team in your selected language markets, think carefully about location.
+When you are ready to grow your customer support team in your selected language markets, think carefully about location.
 Will you provide integrated chat support in target languages, with one or two target language-speaking human agents to handle any escalated cases?

 Or will you set up an in-country customer support team?
-If the latter, you’ll do best setting up shop in vibrant, multicultural cities -- particularly those with busy and popular student areas.
+If the latter, you’ll do best setting up shop in vibrant, multicultural cities — particularly those with busy and popular student areas.
 You’ll have much better luck finding, and keeping, multilingual customer service agents in these types of areas.

 Consider time zones, too.
-Ensure that your support is available -- in some capacity at least -- in the most popular hours of your target language’s timezone.
+Ensure that your support is available — in some capacity at least — in the most popular hours of your target language’s timezone.

-There are, of course, some areas where multilingual customer service agents are difficult to find.
+There are, of course, some areas where multilingual customer support agents are difficult to find.
 And while it’s always important to keep your team members content and engaged, pay particular attention to this if your company is operating in these areas, to encourage your employees to stay loyal to your company.

+It’s important to also train both your chatbot and human agents to ask unambiguous questions to clarify any vague user responses.
 One way to ensure this is always done with your human team is to have your agents recap the conversation as it comes to a close.

-Multilingual customer service, you see, doesn’t have to be as daunting (or costly) as it sounds.
+Multilingual customer support, you see, doesn’t have to be as daunting (or costly) as it sounds.
 Using a few tips and tricks, as we’ve highlighted here, can do wonders for expanding your customer base in your target languages.